Knowledge Base in aiKO

 What we build

-The Knowledge Base provided an contextual interface for capturing, accessing, and applying specialized engineering know-how.
-Experts documented knowledge, linking related concepts and troubleshooting insights through hierarchical connections.
+aiKO Knowledge Base provided an interface for capturing, accessing, and applying specialized engineering know-how.

 Impact

-The Knowledge Base was projected to deliver performance gains like cut troubleshooting time by 25% and reduced new engineer onboarding time by 40%.
+Based on customer validation and workflow modeling with PepsiCo, RHI Magnesita, and Tokyo Electron, aiKO Knowledge Base was projected to reduce troubleshooting time by 25% and new engineer onboarding time by 40%.